-The current slowdown involves both advanced and emerging economies, as nine of the world’s ten largest economies are expected to see weaker growth this year than they did in 2018.
-The following chart shows the latest growth projections for the world’s largest economies, as well as the previous forecast dating back to May 2019.
+The following chart shows the latest growth projections for the world’s largest economies, as well as the previous forecast dating back to November 2019.